This wiki is being worked on by students.

 Identification and Background ¶

 Hewlett Packard released the HP Mini 210 netbook to the market in January of 2010 at a base price of just $299.
-It contains a dual-threaded Intel Atom N450 1.66GHz processor, 1GB of DDR2 RAM, 160GB of hard drive storage, and a battery lasting up to 10 hours per charge.
-It can perform basic tasks such as web surfing or word processing.
-Its portable size and 2.7-pound weight enables users to bring it anywhere.
+Containing a dual-threaded Intel Atom N450 1.66GHz processor, 1GB of DDR2 RAM, 160GB of hard drive storage, and a battery lasting up to 10 hours per charge, it can perform basic tasks such as web surfing or word processing.
+With a small 10.9x6.9x1.1 inch frame and weighing in at only 2.7 pounds the HP Mini 210 is designed to be highly portable, and is durable enough to withstand wear and tear from everyday use.

 Helpful Tools ¶